 In this recipe, you have two ticket groups, Support Group 1, and Support Group 2.
 Using an attribute group, you'll configure a group named Support Group 1 and 2 that contains all member of both ticket groups.

 To create custom groups from your Zendesk Support groups

-- On the Choose a dataset page, choose the dataset containing the ticket data you'll need to build the query; in this case, Support: Tickets, then click New query.
-Query builder opens.
+- On the Select a dataset page, choose the dataset containing the ticket data you'll need to build the report; in this case, Support - Tickets, then click Start report.
+The report builder opens.

 - From the Calculations menu (), click Group.

 - On the Group page, choose the Ticket group attribute from the Computed from drop-down list.
 The Ticket group attribute contains your different Zendesk Support groups.

 - Click Support Group 1, and then click +.

 - Click Support Group 2, and then click the right arrow.

 - Click the group name and rename it to Support Group 1 and 2.